-- 1.0 Membership: - 1.1.
-Voting Members (15) - 1.1.1.
-Administration-appointed members: Vice President for Business and Financial Affairs (co-chair), Senior Vice President for Academic Affairs (Provost; co-chair), Vice President of Student Affairs and Campus Diversity (Chief Diversity Officer), Vice President for Research and Information, Vice President for University Relations and Development, Vice President for Information Technology (Chief Information Officers), and the President's Chief of Staff. - 1.1.2.
+- 1.0 Membership:

+- 1.1.
+Voting Members (15)

+- 1.1.1.
+Administration-appointed members: Vice President for Business and Financial Affairs (co-chair), Senior Vice President for Academic Affairs (Provost; co-chair), Vice President of Student Affairs and Campus Diversity (Chief Diversity Officer), Vice President for Research and Information, Vice President for University Relations and Development, Vice President for Information Technology (Chief Information Officers), and the

+President's Chief of Staff.

+- 1.1.2.
 Student-appointed members: President of Associated Students, and one additional student representative identified by Associated Students. - 1.1.3.
 Senate-appointed members: Senate Chair, or designee; Chair of the Committee for University Resources and Planning, three elected faculty members, and one elected non-MPP staff member. - 1.1.3.1.
-There shall be no more than one faculty representative from any of the following: College of Arts and Letters, College of Engineering, College of Professional Studies and Fine Arts, Fowler College of Business, College of Education, College of Health and Human Services, College of Sciences,

-SDSU Imperial Valley, Faculty Advancement and Student Success, and the Library.
+There shall be no more than one faculty representative from any of the following: College of Arts and Letters, College of Engineering, College of Professional Studies and Fine Arts, Fowler College of Business, College of Education, College of Health and Human Services, College of Sciences, SDSU Imperial Valley, Faculty Advancement and Student Success, and the Library.

-- 1.2.
-Non-Voting Members (10) - 1.2.1.
+1.2.
+Non-Voting Members (10)

+- 1.2.1.
 Budget Area Representatives: Chief Financial Officer of the Campanile Foundation, AVP for Academic Affairs Financial Operations, AVP for Student Affairs and Campus Diversity Financial Operations, AVP for Business and Financial Affairs Financial Operations, Director of Information Technology Finance and Administration. - 1.2.2.
 Staff Attendees: Chief Financial Officer SDSU Research Foundation, Senior AVP for Administration, Director of Budget and Finance, Special Assistant to the Vice President of Business and Financial Affairs. - 1.2.3.
 Senate Attendees: Senate Treasurer. - 1.3.
 The committee co-chairs shall share the committee membership roster annually in September, or as changes occur, with Senate leaders.
-The Senate Secretary shall include the full membership of PBAC in the Senate's committee roster and make this information available to the university community. - 2.0 Procedure for Electing Senate Representatives to PBAC9 - 2.1.
+The Senate Secretary shall include the full membership of PBAC in the Senate's committee roster and make this information available to the university community. - 2.0 Procedure for Electing Senate Representatives to PBAC10 - 2.1.
 Nomination of Senate-appointed Members - 2.1.1.
 The Committee on Committees and Elections Chair shall announce vacancies and make a call for nominations.
 The Staff Affairs Committee Chair shall announce vacancies and make a call for nominations to all non-MPP staff. - 2.1.2.
 Calls for nominations shall go out no later than the second week of February for terms that begin the following academic year. - 2.1.3.
 The call for nominations shall include the following statement: "For these positions, it is desirable for nominees to have experience with and understanding of complex budgets.
 Elected representatives are expected to make decisions based on the overall academic mission of the university, and not to advocate for their respective academic or bargaining units." - 2.1.4.
 Nominations shall be made by a faculty member or non-MPP staff member with the approval of the nominee.
 No self-nominations are allowed. - 2.1.5.
 Nominees shall write a short statement, no longer than 250 words, addressing their qualifications for the position.
 The statement shall be distributed to the Senate in advance of the election. - 2.2.
 Election of Senate-appointed Members - 2.2.1.
-Faculty representatives shall be elected by the full voting membership of the Senate in an election managed by the Committee on Committees and Elections, per the procedures outlined in the Bylaws, no later than the end of March for terms that begin the following academic year. - 2.2.2.
-The staff representative shall be elected by the Staff Affairs Committee no later than the end of March for terms that begin the following academic year. - 2.2.3.
-Elections may be completed during a Senate session, or via a secure electronic balloting process ahead of a Senate session as long as the Chair of the Committee for Committees and Election makes a formal announcement regarding the election results during the Senate meeting. - 2.3.
-Term for Senate-appointed Members - 2.3.1.
-The election shall be for a three-year term.
+Faculty representatives shall be elected by the full voting membership of the Senate in an election managed by the Committee on Committees and Elections, per the procedures outlined in the Bylaws, no later than the end of March for terms that begin the following academic year.